nikhilsardana/wordsearch/README.md

 THGMGWULFRAGRANCEQZI
 ```

-then just copy and paste it to 'formatted.txt'.
+then just copy and paste it to `formatted.txt`.
 Then, skip to step 12.

 4. If, instead, you have some badly formatted text, something like
 ```